DFE-Digital/architecture/profession/architecture-profession.md

 ---
-category: Offer
+category: profession
-expires: 2020-12-01
+expires: 2022-03-31
 ---

 # Architecture profession

 ## What we do and how we help